radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/06-starting-and-stopping-components-and-services.md

 ### Best Practices for Stopping Nodes

-While not mandatory, it is recommended—when possible—to stop the **follower nodes first** and the **leader node last**.
+While not mandatory, it is recommended when possible to stop the follower nodes first and the leader node last.
 This approach helps minimize stress on the cluster.

 You can identify the leader node by running the following script: